 When you go to the cashier you swipe your Bluebird, tell them the amount you want to load with your “debit card”, then you swipe your gift card and enter your PIN.

-Sometimes the gift card initially registers as a credit card so you have to hit the change payment button immediately when you see it and then hit debit.
+MasterCard gift cards initially register as a credit card so the trick is to hit the change payment button immediately when you see it and then hit debit.
+(Update: This trick no longer works at some Walmarts.)
 This usually happens to me when I swipe the MasterCard gift cards I buy at Staples (which is why I prefer the Visa gift cards).

 Using Bluebird to Liquidate Gift Cards